310mc/https-310mc.github.io-tl/source/_posts/feature_scout/me_the_sea_and_everyone_with_me.md

 {% endbubble %}

 {% bubble Kanata v2 %}
-great job to you too, kaoru~♪ i’ll gift you fresh sashimi for tonight.
+great job to you too, kaoru~♪ i will gift you fresh [sashimi] for tonight.
 {% endbubble %}

 {% bubble Kaoru %}